Taeyoung96/Yolo-to-COCO-format-converter/README.md

 - `python main.py --path <Absolute path to dataset_root_dir> --output <Name of the json file>`
 - (For example)`python main.py --path /home/taeyoungkim/Desktop/Yolo-to-COCO-format-converter/tutorial/ --output train`

-The arg `--box2seg` initializes segmentation mask polygons that have box shapes.
-This is useful for when changing your modeling from object detection to image segmentation.
-These masks can then be reshaped using software such as the interface provided by makesense.ai

 #### 2b.
 Annotations are nested in a folder 'YOLO_darknet' (OpenLabeling output)
 Use this approach if your annotations are in nested a level below the image files like this:
 <pre>